zzxwill/oss/intl.en-US/API Reference/Access control/Add a signature to a URL.md

               + CanonicalizedResource)))
     ```

-    The difference is listed as follows:
+    The differences are listed as follows:

-    -   When a signature is added to a URL, the Expires parameter replaces the Date parameter.
+    -   When a signature is added to a URL, the Date parameter is replaced by the Expires parameter.
     -   Signatures cannot be included in a URL and the Header at the same time.
-    -   If more than one incoming Signature, Expires, or AccessKeyId value is available, the first of each incoming value is used.
+    -   If the value of Signature, Expires, or AccessKeyId is passed in for multiple times, the value passed for the first time is used.
-    -   Whether the request time is later than the Expires time, is verified first before verifying the signature.
+    -   Before the signature is verified, the request time is verified to check whether it is later than the value of Expires.
-    -   When you put the signature string into a URL, remember to perform the UrlEncode for a URL.
+    -   Before adding the signature string into a URL, perform the UrlEncode for the URL.
--   When you add a signature to a temporary user URL, the `security-token` must also be entered.
+-   When you add the signature to a URL as a temporary user, the `security-token` must also be included.
 The format is as follows:

     ```
     http://oss-example.oss-cn-hangzhou.aliyuncs.com/oss-api.pdf?OSSAccessKeyId=nz2pc56s936**9l&Expires=1141889120&Signature=vjbyPxybdZaNmGa%2ByT272YEAiv4%3D&security-token=SecurityToken